kckarnige/e694/README.md

 - Embed accounts for contributors, even for e926.
 - Media size in embeds are consistent, meaning pixel art can be seen in embeds just like a 4K image.

-Cons:
-- *I'm broke and can't pay for a domain that'll make it super easy to just change one letter and have it work seemlessly like fxtwitter, for now.*

 ----

 ### Available Domains: